MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/windows-wheel-interactions.md

 **Locale should be considered for all rotation interactions**

-Maximize customer satisfaction by accomodating and adapting your interactions to locale and right-to-left layouts.
+Maximize customer satisfaction by accommodating and adapting your interactions to locale and right-to-left layouts.

 The built-in tools and commands on the Dial menu follow these guidelines for rotation-based interactions: